Gerrist/vinacles-dab/README.md

 - **Azure Data API Builder (DAB)** for exposing REST and GraphQL endpoints
 - **Project setup** for running the setup script to download and restore the sample data in an architecture-independent manner

+An example environment file is provided in the `.env.example` file.
+Before running the project, copy the `.env.example` file to `.env` and alter the values as needed.

 ## Requirements

 - [x] GraphQL: http://localhost:5000/graphql/